input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

-# Filtered Chain Sync Protocol
+# Chain Seek Protocol

 ## Introduction

 ### Purpose

-The Filtered Chain Sync Protocol is an application-level protocol for efficient, domain-specific traversal of a blockchain.
-It is a modification of the Chain Sync Protocol which allows the client to skip blocks and filter information using arbitrary queries.
+The Chain Seek Protocol is an application-level protocol for efficient, domain-specific traversal of a blockchain.
+It is a modification of the Chain Sync Protocol which allows the client to skip blocks and filter information using arbitrary queries/seek motions.
 Provided that the server supports the specified query, the client is able to dramatically reduce the volume of data it must process compared to running the Chain Sync Protocol.
 This is particularly useful for writing the off-chain code for a smart contract, which only needs to process a tiny fraction of the full blockchain.

 ### Requirements